-So, why for decisions: Some things are just too vast to really comprehend or hold in your rational mind.
+So, what is the link to decisions: Some things are just too vast to comprehend or hold in your rational mind.
 Depending on how deep you drill, even something like “soup or salad” can become quite complex indeed.

 When difficult decisions need making, the first thing is rarely the best one.
 If it was that simple, you would have already worked it out on a soggy cocktail napkin for themselves.
 Resist trying to jump to conclusions too quickly.
 Stay with the curiosity.
 What if?
 But what about …?
 I wonder…?